cabforum/servercert/docs/BR.md

 **Subordinate CA**: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.

-**Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.
+**Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who has accepted a Subscriber Agreement.

-**Subscriber Agreement**: An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.
+**Subscriber Agreement**: A set of terms and conditions accepted by the Applicant/Subscriber that specifies the rights and responsibilities of the Applicant/Subscriber and the CA.

 **Subsidiary Company**: A company that is controlled by a Parent Company.

 **Technically Constrained Subordinate CA Certificate**: A Subordinate CA certificate which uses a combination of Extended Key Usage and/or Name Constraint extensions, as defined within the relevant Certificate Profiles of this document, to limit the scope within which the Subordinate CA Certificate may issue Subscriber or additional Subordinate CA Certificates.

-**Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA or is the CA.

 **Test Certificate**: This term is no longer used in these Baseline Requirements.